sinameraji/rovio-docs/search-algorithm.md

 ### move\_around\(\)

-Move around an obstacle by move past its 4 sides.
+Move around an obstacle.
+Default define around as moving pass all four sides of the obstacle.

 {% code-tabs %}
 {% code-tabs-item title="search.py" %}